In Vietnam, some Christians are being denied official aid when it is distributed by local authorities.

 Pastor Foom replied, “How could you say they are rich?
 Their children have no food to eat.”

 But the local authorities demanded that our partners pack up and leave the village immediately.
 Officers took their photos, to identify them if they returned.
 Open Doors partners went to a different village, where a believer courageously stored the sacks of rice.
-Then the representatives of the 18 families were able to go and get their share, one at a time.
+Then the representatives of the 18 families were able to go and get their shae, one at a time.
 Through a video message sent by Pastor Foom, after all the families have safely collected their rations, one of the recipients expressed his gratitude towards those who helped them.
 “I would like to say thank you so much to our brothers and sisters.
-We have received the rice and it will help our families to have food in the next days.
+Thank you for supporting us in this difficult time.
+We have received the rice and it will helps our families to have food in the next days.
 May God bless your hearts.”

 2 June 2020